lkendi/BookLendingLibrary-Rails/README.md

     rails db:migrate db:fixtures:load
     ```

-    This loads some records of books and borrowings which can be accessed in the `test/fixtures` directory.
-Login credentials when accessing the application:
+    This loads sample users, book and borrowing records from the `test/fixtures` directory.
-    * Admin user - Email: one@example.com, Password: password
-    * Regular user - Email: two@example.com, Password: password
-    * Alternative regular user - Email: three@example.com, Password: password

 4. **Access the application**